AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/AppendObject.md

 |x-oss-next-append-position|64-bit integer|1717|The position that must be provided in the next request, which is the current length of the object.
 This header is returned when a success message is returned for an AppendObject request, or when the 409 HTTP status code is returned because the position and the object length do not match. |
 |x-oss-hash-crc64ecma|64-bit integer|3231342946509354535|The 64-bit CRC value of the object.
 This value is calculated based on the [ECMA-182](http://www.ecma-international.org/publications/standards/Ecma-182.htm) standard.|

-For more information about the common response headers included in the response to the AppendObject request, see [Common response headers](/intl.en-US/API Reference/Common HTTP headers.md).
+For more information about the common response headers that are contained in the response to an AppendObject request, see [Common response headers](/intl.en-US/API Reference/Common HTTP headers.md).

 ## Methods used to calculate the 64-bit CRC value